Foreign Policy: Bhaskar Chakravorti | Ukraine’s tech outsourcing sector, one of Europe’s largest, has adapted nimbly to the war.

 Subsequently, the Ukrainian government cut taxes on small and medium businesses to a single simple scheme: 2% of sales–and, interestingly, it is voluntary: if a business cannot pay, they will be excused.
 In addition, excise duty on all imported goods has been cut to zero.

 With industries that deal with physical products being severely affected by the infrastructure challenges, there are high hopes for the third largest sector, tech and IT, to keep going despite the devastation being caused in the country by the Russian invasion.
-We focused on the impact of the war on a single tech business as a running case study and barometer, talked to their key executives in the country and tracked how their work is being affected as the war progresses.
+As a call to action, for those who wish to send tech work to Ukraine: Several sites have emerged to help companies find such Ukrainian tech talent, including UA Talents, Ease Work, Hire for Ukraine, EmployUkraine, and Imagine Ukraine.

 April 26, 2022